Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

     Duplicate Values: 0

-### Findings:
+## Findings:

-+ The distribution of App prices is right-skewed, with most prices falling below 50 dollars.
++ The distribution of App prices is right-skewed, with most prices falling below 50 dollars
-+ We will remove the outliers and focus on rows where the price is 50 dollars or below for better analysis.
++ We will remove the outliers and focus on rows where the price is 50 dollars or below for better analysis

 ```python